 At least 12 credits (4 courses) from:

-At least 24 other credits in Science, which shall include at least one course in a laboratory science and a minimum of six courses (18 credits) in Science at the second-year level taken in two or more subject areas.
+At least 24 other credits in Science, which shall include a minimum of six courses (18 credits) in Science at the second-year level taken in two or more subject areas.

 At least two three-credit courses in Arts other than English.